FOR MORE INFORMATION

 Be careful with loud toys which can damage your child's hearing.
 Pick toys that allow you to adjust the volume to a safe level.

 Avoid toys with toxic materials that could lead to poisoning.
-Be sure to look at the label and only buy toys that are labeled "nontoxic".
+Look at the label and only buy toys that are labeled "nontoxic".
+Be careful with older toys that you get from someone else.
+If toys are made before 1978, they may have lead paint.
+Lead paint is toxic for children.

 Keep button batteries and magnets away from young children as they can swallow them, causing injury or death.
 Young children may put these items in their mouths, nose, or ears, causing serious health problems.